GianMarcoOddo/TwitterAnalysisR/TwitterAnalysisR/README.md

 To run this file:

 1. Download the `tweets.csv` from my Google Drive
-2. Make sure `tweets.csv` and `sp500.csv` are in the same working directory and not renamed.
+2. Make sure `tweets.csv`,`sp500.csv` and `TwitterAnalsyisR.Rmd` are in the same working directory and not renamed.
 3. Open `TwitterAnalsyisR.Rmd` with RStudio
 4. Clear the R environment, including hidden objects.
 5. Press the "Run All" button.